I'm a member

-In September 2006, device AbioCor® Implantable Replacement Heart System (AbioMed, Inc., Danvers MA) was approved by the FDA through the Humanitarian Device Exemption (HDE) process for use in severe biventricular end-stage heart disease individuals who are not cardiac transplant candidates and who:
+In September 2006, the AbioCor® Implantable Replacement Heart System (Abiomed, Danvers, MA) was approved by the FDA through the Humanitarian Device Exemption (HDE) process for use in severe biventricular end stage heart disease patients who are not cardiac transplant candidates and who:

 Ventricular Assist Devices

-In February 2004, the FDA approved the DeBakey VAD® Child under the HDE approval process.
-According to the FDA, this device is indicated under HDE for both home and hospital use for children who are between ages 5 and 16 years and who have end-stage ventricular failure requiring temporary mechanical blood circulation until a heart transplant is performed.
+In February 2004, the FDA approved the DeBakey VAD® Child under the HDE process for both home and hospital use for children between the ages of 5 and 16 years who have end stage ventricular failure requiring temporary mechanical blood circulation until a heart transplant is performed.

-In October 2008, device Centrimag® Right Ventricular Assist Device (Levitronix, Zurich) was approved by the FDA under the HDE to provide temporary circulatory support for up to 14 days for patients in cardiogenic shock due to acute right-sided heart failure.
+In October 2008, device CentriMag® Right Ventricular Assist Device (Levitronix, Zurich) was approved by the FDA under the HDE process to provide temporary circulatory support for up to 14 days for patients in cardiogenic shock due to acute right-sided heart failure.

-In December 2012, FDA approved the Heartware® Ventricular Assist System (HeartWare Inc., Miami Lakes, FL) through the PMA.
-The device is approved as a bridge to cardiac transplantation in patients at risk for death, for patients at risk for death from refractory end-stage left ventricular heart failure.
+In December 2012, FDA approved the HeartWare® Ventricular Assist System (HeartWare, Miami Lakes, FL) through the PMA.
+The device is approved as a bridge to cardiac transplantation in patients at risk for death from refractory end stage left ventricular heart failure.

 POLICYNo benefits will be provided for a covered transplant procedure or a transplant evaluation unless the Member receives prior authorization through Case Management from Blue Cross & Blue Shield of Mississippi.